Planning, constructing and maintaining built and natural environments

 Bridging the gap to UBC

-After graduating with a Diploma in Civil Engineering Technology, you can apply into Camosun's Civil Engineering Bridge program.
+After graduating with a Diploma in Civil Engineering Technology, you can apply to Camosun's Civil Engineering Bridge program.

 Is Civil Engineering Technology right for you?